adjust/adobe_air_sdk/README.md

 Adjust.switchToOfflineMode();
 ```

 Conversely, you can deactivate the offline mode by calling `switchBackToOnlineMode` method of the `Adjust` class.
-When the Adjust SDK is put back in online mode, all saved information is sent to our servers with the correct timstamps.
+When the Adjust SDK is put back in online mode, all saved information is sent to our servers with the correct timestamps.

 Unlike disabling tracking, this setting is **not remembered between sessions**.
 This means that the SDK is in online mode whenever it is started, even if the app was terminated in offline mode.